 Baptism was inaugurated in preparation for a wedding to come.
 When the bridegroom comes to receive His bride, He will find a chaste virgin who has kept herself clean and pure.
 He will not come for a harlot who is compromised with the god of this age but one who has turned from all things carnal.
 This purification of regeneration begins with a washing with water as mentioned in Ephesians 5 and continues with a renewed mind.

 Water baptism has everything to do with the arrival of Christ.
 The benefits we receive in this age through baptism are a foretaste of the powers of the age to come.
-Baptism is a work of God for His bride, not a work of man to the public.
+Baptism is a work of God for the bride of His Son, not a work of man to the public.
 When I say that, I am referring to the argument that water baptism is a declaration of the person to the world that they love Jesus.
 In reality, water baptism is Jesus showing you that He loves you and wants to purify you from all the filth of the present age that has you bound.
 He will not allow any unrighteousness to enter the coming Kingdom so in order to enter, you must be cleansed.

 Be born again